tk744/rubot/README.md

     URBFULFDULLRULRLDBUBLFFBRBDFUDLRDRUDLDBFBFFUDURBLDBFRR
     ```

-## Performance Benchmarking
+## Benchmarking

-`rubot` can even test its performance by solving a large number of scrambled cubes:
+`rubot` can even benchmark its performance by solving a large number of scrambled cubes:
 - `-b N`: benchmark on `N` scrambled cubes (output from my i7-13700K).
     ```
     $ ./rubot -b 250000